Rminsh/Highlighter/README.md

 It comes with a custom made HTML parser for creating NSAttributtedStrings, is pre-processing the themes and is preloading the JS libraries.
 As result it's taking around of 50 ms on my iPhone 6s for processing 500 lines of code.

-## Documentation

-You can find the documentation for the latest release on [cocoadocs](http://cocoadocs.org/docsets/Highlightr/).

 ## License

-Highlighter is available under the MIT license.
+This library is available under the MIT license.
 See the LICENSE file for more info.

-Highlight.js is available under the BSD license.
-You can find the [license file here](https://github.com/isagalaev/highlight.js/blob/master/LICENSE).
+Highlight.js is available under the [BSD license](https://github.com/isagalaev/highlight.js/blob/master/LICENSE).
+Highlightr (iOS & macOS library) is available under the [MIT license](https://github.com/raspu/Highlightr/blob/master/LICENSE).
+CodeEditor is available under the [MIT license](https://github.com/ZeeZide/CodeEditor/blob/main/LICENSE).